-While genetics does play a part in disease, it's becoming more and more evident that changing one's diet can effect the start or progression of your genetic predisposition so that you may never experience it in the first place.
+While genetics does play a part in disease, it's becoming more and more evident that changing one's diet can affect the start or progression of your genetic predisposition so that you may never experience it in the first place.

-Not only will you be providing your body with boundless amounts of the necessary nutrients for healthy cellular processes, there is even evidence that shows that eating plant-based can actually protect your DNA from damage, and make DNA repair more possible.
+Not only will you provide your body with boundless amounts of the necessary nutrients for healthy cellular processes, but there's also evidence that eating plant-based can protect your DNA from damage and make DNA repair more possible.
 (1)

-9. REDUCTION: There's a chance that you will experience a reduction in some of the conditions you're already experiencing.
+There's a chance that you will experience a reduction in some of the sumptions you're already experiencing.
 I can attest to personally having a reduction of arthritis symptoms after switching to a plant-based diet and a lowering of my cholesterol by 40 points.
-Many people find that after only a few weeks they can reduce medications.
+Many people find that after only a few weeks, they can reduce medications.

-10. REVERSAL: There’s also a chance that you will experience reversal of disease or illness you currently have.
+There’s also a chance that you will experience a reversal of the disease or illness you currently have.
 If you have health concerns related to pain & inflammation, you will see improvement as your body experiences a reduced inflammatory load.

-I’m here to help you on your way, so please feel free to reach out to me in the comments with any questions, concerns, or thoughts you have about going plant-based OR how eating a plant-based diet has affected you.
+I’m here to help you on your way when considering what to expect when eating a plant-based diet, so please feel free to reach out to me in the comments with any questions, concerns, or thoughts you have about going plant-based OR how eating a plant-based diet has affected you.

-For more BENEFITS see this page about plant-based diets.
+For more BENEFITS, see this page about plant-based diets.